On homogeneous 3-dimensional spacetimes: focus on plane waves: Proof of Theorem in the solvable case.

 \section{Proof of Theorem \ref{classification} in the solvable case.}

-Recall that we have shown in \ref{isotropy} that if $(M,g)$ is a homogeneous simply connected Lorentzian manifold with $\dim(\Iso(M))\geq 5$, then $M$ has constant sectional curvature.
-In fact, one shows, in this case, that $M$ is complete (see \ref{locally_symmetric}).
-Now , since the case $\dim(\Iso(M))=3$ corresponds to the fact that $M$ is a left invariant metric on $\Iso^0(M)$, then all what remains to consider is the case $\dim(\Iso(M))=4$.
+Recall that we have shown in Proposition \ref{isotropy} that if $(M,g)$ is a homogeneous simply connected Lorentzian manifold with $\dim(\Isom(M))\geq 5$, then $M$ has constant sectional curvature.
+In fact, one shows in this case that $M$ is complete (see Theorem \ref{locally_symmetric}).
+Now , since the case $\dim(\Isom(M))=3$ corresponds to the fact that $M$ is a left-invariant metric on $\Isom_0(M)$, then all what remains to consider is the case $\dim(\Isom(M))=4$.

 \begin{proposition} Let $G/I$ be a Lorentz space with $G$ solvable and has dimension $4$.
-Then there exists a Lie subalgebra $\l$ transverse to $\i$, if, and only if $G$ is not a non-real semi-direct product $\R \ltimes \Heis$.
+Then there exists a Lie subalgebra $\l$ transverse to $\i$ if and only if $G$ is not a non-real semi-direct product $\R \ltimes \Heis$ with $I\subset\Heis$.

 \end{proposition} \begin{proof} Observe first that $\i$ is not central since we always assume that the action of $G$ on $G/I$ is faithful.
 Let $[\g,\g]$ be the derived subalgebra.
 Since $\g$ is solvable we have that $[\g,\g]$ is a proper subalgebra of $\g$, and we have the natural projection $\pi: \g \to \g/[\g,\g]=\R^k$ for $k\geq 1$.
-Suppose that $\i$ is not contained in $[\g,\g]$, then $\i$ projects injectively, to a line $\pi(\i)$, inside $\R^k$.
-Let $H\subset \R^k$ be any hyperplane transverse to $\pi(\i)$ (if $k=1$ then $H$ is reduced to $\{0\}$).
+Suppose that $\i$ is not contained in $[\g,\g]$, then $\i$ projects injectively to a line $\pi(\i)$ inside $\R^k$.
+Let $H\subset \R^k$ be any hyperplane transverse to $\pi(\i)$ (if $k=1$ then $H$ is reduced to $\left\{0\right\}$).
 Hence, $\pi^{-1}(H)$ is an ideal transverse to $\i$ in $\g$ which proves the proposition in this case.\\\\ So, it remains to consider the case where $\i\subset [\g,\g]$.
-Let $a\in \i$ be a generator of $\i$, we have that $\ad_a$ is nilpotent (recall that $\ad_a\neq 0$ since $\i$ is not central).
-If $[\g,\g]$ is abelian then $\ad_a^2 = 0$, hence $\ad_a$ can not infinitesimally preserves a Lorentz product (by Lemma \ref{lem}), so $[\g,\g]$ is non-abelian.
-Being nilpotent and non-abelian, $[\g,\g]$ is therefore the Heisenberg algebra (since $\dim ([\g,\g]) \leq 3$) and this shows that the group $G$ is, thus, a semi-direct product $\R \ltimes \mathsf{Heis}$ with $I\subset G$ is a non-central one-parameter group of $\Heis$, which is already treated in Proposition \ref{semi_direct_Heisenberg}.
+For $a\in \i-\left\{0\right\}$ we have that $\ad_a$ is nilpotent (recall that $\ad_a\neq 0$ since $\i$ is not central).
+If $[\g,\g]$ is abelian then $\ad_a^2 = 0$ which implies that $\ad_a$ can not infinitesimally preserve a Lorentz product (by Lemma \ref{lem}).
+So $[\g,\g]$ is non-abelian.
+Being nilpotent and non-abelian, $[\g,\g]$ is therefore the Heisenberg algebra and the group $G$ is then a semi-direct product $\R \ltimes \operatorname{Heis}$ with $I\subset G$ is a non-central one-parameter subgroup of $\Heis$, which is already treated in Proposition \ref{semi_direct_Heisenberg}.
 This completes the proof of Proposition \ref{transverse_subgroup}. \end{proof} \begin{remark} Observe from the proof that in all cases where $G$ is not a semi-direct product of $\Heis$, we found $\l $ transverse to $\i$ which is an ideal.

 \end{remark}